-Serving Premier Professional and Financial Services Firms A Leading Industry Cloud for Professional and Financial Services 4 96 of Top 100 Am Law Firms T of Top 8 Accounting Firms 900+ Private Capital and Investment Banking Firms Massive Global Market Opportunity 000 1,600+ Clients 1 ∮∮∮ ~\$9.6bn sam2 28% FY2020 International Revenue Scaled Cloud Platform for Continued Growth and Profitability (\$39.1mm TTM Net Loss ^{L3}) 50%+ TTM Cloud ARR Growth ^{1,5,4} () 89% TTM Recurring Revenue 13 Note: Fiscal Year Ending June 30 1.
-As of March 31, 2021, unless otherwise indicated 2.
-SAM stands for Serviceable Addressable Market 3.
-Trailing Twelve Months ("TTM") as of March 31, 2021.
-4. Cloud ARR is the portion of our ARR that represents the recurring value of the current portion of all active SaaS annualized by taking the committed contract value for Analysis of Financial Condition and Results of Operatio ©2021 Integration Appliance, Inc. All rights reserved.
-Intap Various trademarks held by their respective owners. and on-premises subscription contracts at the the current period divided by number of days in ns-Key business metrics" for additional inform end of a reporting period.
-Contra- that period then multiplying by 36 ation regarding ARR, including hos cts with a term other than 1 year are 6.
-See "Management Discussion and w we define and use this metric.
+Serving Premier Professional and Financial Services Firms 4 A Leading Industry Cloud for Professional and 96 of Top 100 7 of Top 8 900+ Financial Services Am Law Firms Accounting Firms Private Capital and Investment Banking Firms 200 슈 Massive Global Market 1,600+ ~\$9.6bn 28% Opportunity FY2020 International Clients SAM Revenue (4) Scaled Cloud Platform \$201mm 50%+ 89% for Continued Growth TTM Revenue TTM Cloud TTM Recurring Revenue and Profitability (\$39.1 mm TTM Net LossL3)

+Note: Fiscal Year Ending June 30

+- 1. As of March 31, 2021, unless otherwise indicated - SAM stands for Serviceable Addressable Market Trailing Twelve Months ("TTM") as of March 31, 2021. - 3.
+It raiming fewere routing 1 (Thy as it relater), 2021.
+4. Cloud ARR is the portion of our ARR that represents the annualized recurring value of our SaaS contracts.
+Annual recurring revenues ("ARR") represents the annualized recurring value of the current portion of all active SaaS and on-premises subscription contracts at the end of a reporting period.
+Contracts with a term other than 1 year are annualized by taking the committed contract value for the current period divided by number of days in that period then multiplying by 365.
+See "Management Discussion and Analysis of Financial Condition and Results of Operations-Key business metrics" for additional information regarding ARR, including how we define and use this metric.

+©2021 Integration Appliance, Inc. All rights reserved.
+Intapp, DealCloud, and OnePlace are registered trademarks of Integration Appliance, Inc., or its subsidiaries.
+Various trademarks held by their respective owners.